Ingest your first CTI report¶

 C2 domain update-service.energy-grid.com used by APT28 Cobalt Strike beacons...

-Step 7: Walk the Relationship Chain with traverse_graph()¶
+Step 7: Walk the relationship chain with traverse_graph()¶

-paths = mm.traverse_graph(start_type="actor", start_value="apt28", max_depth=2)
+paths = mm.traverse_graph(start_type="intrusion_set", start_value="apt28", max_depth=2)

 print(f"Graph traversal found {len(paths)} paths:\n")